 The SBRI programme is based on taking a two-phased development approach, projects start with initial feasibility and can then move on to more detailed product development.
 Phase 1 contracts for feasibility testing are valued at up to £100,000 and last for six months.
 Phase 2 contracts for prototype development are worth up to £1 million over two years.
-While the public sector has the right to license the resultant technology, its intellectual property (IP) remains with the company.

 The Small Business Research Initiative (SBRI) Healthcare is an Academic Health Science Network (AHSN) led programme for NHS England, delivering the Innovation Health and Wealth agenda: